 - Overseeing the SAB budget and providing reports to the Board.

-Katharine works across both East Sussex and Brighton & Hove SABs.
-Her role supports both the quality assurance and workforce development functions of the SABs and she is responsible for:
+The Quality Assurance and Learning Development Officer works across both East Sussex and Brighton & Hove SABs.
+Their role supports both the quality assurance and workforce development functions of the SABs and they are responsible for:

 - Overseeing the performance management framework of the Board, including developing multi-agency data reports and coordinating multi-agency audits, and ensuring the issues identified are fed into learning and development activity.